realA10001986/Lou-s-Cafe-Jukebox/README.md

 If a TCD is connected via BTTFN or MQTT, the Jukebox visually signals when the TCD's alarm sounds.
 If you want the Jukebox to play an alarm sound, check this option.
 Note that the alarm sound is only played if no other sound is played back at the moment of the alarm.

+##### &#9193; Turn on blue light in night mode

+If this option is checked, the Jukebox will will turn on the blue light in Night mode.

 #### <ins>Settings for BTTFN communication</ins>

 ##### &#9193; Hostname or IP address of TCD